langchain-ai/langgraph/docs/docs/concepts/langgraph_server.md

 For example, say that you're building an assistant that runs daily and sends an email summary of the day's news.
 You could use a cron job to run the assistant every day at 8:00 PM.

 LangGraph Cloud supports cron jobs, which run on a user-defined schedule.
 The user specifies a schedule, an assistant, and some input.
-After that, on the specified schedule, LangGraph Cloud will:
+After that, on the specified schedule, the server will:

 - Create a new thread with the specified assistant
 - Send the specified input to that thread